bastiansg/aann/README.md

 ## Overview
 The Analog Artificial Neural Network (AANN) project involves creating a simple neural network for classifying a small set of images.
 Once trained, the model is converted into a graph representation, which is then used to construct a physical device that visually represents the neural network's structure.

-## Continuous Neural Network Graph

-This graph illustrates the continuous representation of the neural network.
+### Continuous graph representation of the neural network
 ![](assets/continuous-graph-mini.png)

-## Discretized Neural Network Graph
-This graph shows the discretized version of the neural network.
+### Discretized graph representation of the neural network
 ![](assets/discretized-graph-mini.png)

-## The AANN device in operation.
+### The AANN device in operation.
 ![](assets/aann.gif)